judsonlmoore/judsonlmoore.com/_posts/travel/destinations/ireland/2018-01-15-guinness-storehouse-dublin.markdown

   - europe
   - ireland
   - dublin
 description:		Learn about visiting The Guinness Storehouse in Dublin, the traditional home of the world’s most famous stout beer, Guinness.
 This 200+ year old city within a city is a major contributor to modern Irish history and to the island’s economy and world fame.
-excerpt:		Learn about visiting The Guinness Storehouse in Dublin, the traditional home of the world’s most famous stout beer, Guinness.
-This 200+ year old city within a city is a major contributor to modern Irish history and to the island’s economy and world fame.
 image:			/assets/images/2018/01/guinness-storehouse-dublin-main-gate-jumping.jpg
 ---